 Lastly, we devise a measure to quantify the susceptibility of ProtoPNet's interpretations to the Head on Stomach problem.
 For a ProtoPNet and test image $\mathbf{x}$, we consider the top $k$ ($=5$) prototypes with the highest similarity (denoted $\{\mathbf{p}_{l_i}\}_{i=1}^{k}$) among all prototypes.
 Suppose the prototype $\mathbf{p}_{l_i}$ is recognized at the patch $S$ of the latent representation of image $\mathbf{x}$ and $A$ is the set of all patches in the latent representation of $\mathbf{x}$.
 We then try to perturb $\mathbf{x}$ with the goal that the ProtoPNet finds any arbitrary patch $S_{\text{noisy}} \in A \setminus S$ highly similar to $\mathbf{p}_{l_i}$ by maximizing the objective of Equation~\ref{eq:head-on-stomach-objective}.
 Precisely, we solve the optimization problem stated in Equation~\ref{eq:head-on-stomach-optimization} using PGD with step size $2/255$, $\varepsilon = 8/255$ and apply $40$ iterations.
 Finally, if the similarity of $\mathbf{p}_{l_i}$ with $S_{\text{noisy}}$ is greater than that with $S$, we regard the experiment as being successful.
 We do this for each of the top $k$ prototypes and consider the experiment as a success for image $\mathbf{x}$ if it succeeds for any of the $k$ prototypes.
 We repeat this procedure for a random subset of 200 test images that are correctly classified by the ProtoPNet under consideration and compute the success rate of our algorithm.

 In Table~\ref{tab:susceptible}, we also list the results of our evaluation.
-As we can see the adversarial training reduces the success rate of our algorithm by more than half but does not alleviate the problem entirely.
+As we can see, the adversarial training reduces the success rate of our algorithm by more than half but does not alleviate the problem entirely.
 Additionally, the robustness to our algorithm comes at a significant drop in accuracy on the test set (in line with adversarial training methods \cite{tsipras2018robustness, trades2019}).

-\subsection{Remedy JPEG experiment}
+\subsection{Remedy JPEG Experiment}

-In Section~\ref{sec:JPEG} we showed that the interpretations provided by ProtoPNets can behave in a manner that we humans cannot comprehend if JPEG artefacts are introduced in the training data.
+In Section~\ref{sec:JPEG}, we showed that the interpretations provided by ProtoPNets can behave in a manner that we humans cannot comprehend if JPEG artefacts are introduced in the training data.
 In this section, we investigate if the problem can be alleviated by augmenting the training data with JPEG compressed images.
 Specifically, we train ProtoPNets for the same backbones as in Section~\ref{sec:JPEG} (i.e. ResNet-18, ResNet-34, VGG-19) but add JPEG compression to the augmentation pipeline.
-To be exact, every image in a mini-batch has a 50\% chance of being JPEG compressed with 20\% quality during training.
+To be exact, every image in a mini-batch has a 50\% chance of being JPEG compressed with 20\% compression quality during training.
 All other augmentations and training parameters are as in \citet{chen2018looks} for the CUB-200-2011 dataset.
-The new test accuracies for the models trained with JPEG random augmentation are shown in Table~\ref{tab:results_jpeg_acc_rem}.\\ Figures~\ref{fig:histo_resnet_18_robust},~\ref{fig:histo_resnet_34_robust},~and~\ref{fig:histo_vgg19_robust} depict the same visualisation of test images as shown in Figures~\ref{fig:histo_resnet_18},~\ref{fig:histo_resnet_34},~and~\ref{fig:histo_vgg19} but for the newly trained ProtoPNets.
-As can be seen, the similarities of the top prototypes behave much less erratic as in Appendix~\ref{app:jpeguniform}.
+The new test accuracies for the models trained with JPEG augmentation are shown in Table~\ref{tab:results_jpeg_acc_rem}.

+Figures~\ref{fig:histo_resnet_18_robust},~\ref{fig:histo_resnet_34_robust},~and~\ref{fig:histo_vgg19_robust} depict the same visualisation of test images as shown in Figures~\ref{fig:histo_resnet_18},~\ref{fig:histo_resnet_34},~and~\ref{fig:histo_vgg19} respectively but for the newly trained ProtoPNets.
+As can be seen, the similarities of the top prototypes behave much less erratic than in Appendix~\ref{app:jpeguniform}.
 This suggests that the augmentation helps to alleviate the problem encountered in the JPEG experiment where the presence or absence of compression artefacts affected similarities in a way that humans find counter-intuitive.
 Yet, the problem is not completely resolved by the added augmentation step.